World Leaders Condemn Russian Concert Hall Attack - UrduPoint

 - India -

-"India stands in solidarity with the government and the people of the Russian Federation in this hour of grief," Prime Minister Narendra Modi said on X, denouncing the "heinous terrorist attack".
+"India stands in solidarity with the government and the people of the Russian Federation in this hour of grief," Prime Minister Narendra Modi said on X.

 Recent Stories